Chlamydia Discharge: What Does It Look & Smell Like?

 If you notice discharge similar to that of chlamydia, you should get tested.
 You can visit your GP, local pharmacy, or your local genitourinary medicine (GUM) clinic to get tested.
 Alternatively, you can buy a discreet and convenient home chlamydia test kit on the high street or online pharmacy.
 Unlike other conditions, you cannot make a diagnosis by looking at pictures of chlamydia discharge.
 This is because discharge can vary amongst individuals.
 Discharge can also be a symptom of another STI or medical condition, so testing is the most accurate way to confirm diagnosis.

-Chlamydia discharge in women
+Chlamydia Discharge in Women

 Vaginal discharge in women is normal.
 Vaginal fluids and cervical mucus keep the vagina clean, healthy, and moist.
 It also protects the vagina from infection.
 Normal vaginal discharge is usually clear or white, thick, and sticky, and does not have a strong or unpleasant smell.
 It's often slippery and wet for a few days during ovulation.

 If you notice a change in appearance of discharge, or more discharge than usual, chlamydia is a possibility.
-Chlamydia presents as a yellow discharge in women; however, the colour and consistency can also appear thick and milky.
+Chlamydia often presents as a yellow discharge in women; however, the colour and consistency can also appear thick and milky.
 Chlamydia discharge usually has a strong odour.
 Women with chlamydia symptoms often have pelvic pain, bleeding, burning, as well as vaginal discharge.
 The key is to look out for a change in colour, frequency, smell and consistency of discharge.

 At least 70% of women with chlamydia do not notice any symptoms.
 If symptoms do present, they may not appear until several weeks after sex with an infected partner.
 Even when chlamydia causes no symptoms, it can still cause serious health conditions.
-If chlamydia is left untreated, it can spread to the womb and cause pelvic inflammatory disease (PID).
-This is a serious condition which can cause of ectopic pregnancy and infertility in women.
+If chlamydia is left untreated, it can spread to the womb and also cause pelvic inflammatory disease (PID).
+This is a serious condition which can cause ectopic pregnancy and infertility in women.

 Chlamydia is often referred to as a silent STI.
 This is because asymptomatic individuals who engage in unprotected sexual intercourse are likely to pass the infection on unknowingly.